you need to know it

 That the women who agree with Palin would also like her is not surprising.
 But the whole business of relating?
 That has remained mysterious for me.
 What, I’ve wondered, could the kinds of suburban moms I met, for example, at the McCain-Palin rally in Virginia, some of them former professionals with just two children apiece, one a former grad student making links between Palintology and the work of Homi Bhabha, have in common with a moose-killing Alaska frontierswoman with her five kids, five colleges and pastoral protection from witchcraft?

 I think I’ve seen it now.
-In her own folded hands, her hopeful, yet sinking posture, her eager-to-please look. is their — dare I say our? — inner Elle Woods.
+In her own folded hands, her hopeful, yet sinking posture, her eager-to-please look.
+Sarah Palin is their — dare I say our? — inner Elle Woods.

 I had thought of Elle Woods, the heroine of the 2001 and 2003 Legally Blonde and Legally Blonde 2 films, a great deal during the week that Palin became McCain’s running mate and made her appearance at the Republican National Convention.
 The thoughts didn’t actually originate with Palin; my daughter Julia had recently discovered the soundtrack of Legally Blonde: the Musical and then the movies that inspired the Broadway show.